maxwell’s so long, see you tomorrow

 I most admire the slow movement from first person to omniscient narration–so subtle and flowing you almost miss it.
 Last night I found myself choking up over the character of Trixie, Cletus’ dog in the novel and her means of perception late in the book.
 I also admire the metaphor of the house as memory and his allusion/reference to Giacometti’s palace at 4am.
 I think of this as I question a relative about the past or I imagine I’m re constructing my own character’s memories and lives.
 Hope to have more blog posts on this writer and this book soon.

-john paul jaramillo
+Published by john paul jaramillo

-John Paul Jaramillo’s debut story collection The House of Order was named a 2013 Int’l Latino Book Award Finalist, and his most recent work Little Mocos is now available from Twelve Winters Press.
+John Paul Jaramillo holds an MFA in creative writing from Oregon State University and he is the author of the novels Carlos Montoya and Little Mocos, and the story collection The House of Order — a 2013 Latino Book Award Finalist for Best First Book.
 In 2013 Latino Boom: An Anthology of U.S. Latino Literature listed Jaramillo as one of its Top 10 New Latino Authors to Watch and Read.
-He is currently a professor of composition and literature at Lincoln Land College-Springfield, Illinois.
+Currently, Jaramillo works as Professor of English at Lincoln Land Community College in Springfield, Illinois.

-One thought on “maxwell’s so long, see you tomorrow”
+One thought on “maxwell’s so long, see you tomorrow

 Leave a Reply